 The people at Global were sensitive to our desire to resell this vehicle.
 As such, they were able to install nearly everything without drilling holes into the vehicle.

 We didn't install a mobile data terminal (i.e. in-car computer) because the Model 3 is capable of accessing our computer aided dispatch (CAD)/records management system itself.

 We had a Level 2 charger installed at the WCSO by Tyler Electric in Brattleboro.
 There is a Tesla Supercharger located in Brattleboro that has been used to charge following long drives.
 The department has also implemented a system to reimburse staff for charging vehicles at their homes.

 Policies and Training

-The Model 3 has traveled nearly 4,000 miles during the time we've had it.
+The Model 3 has traveled over 8,000 miles during the time we've had it.
 It has been used only for administrative work and transportation.
 Now that it has communications and lights installed, we look to other types of work where the Model 3 can be implemented.